Taboola (TBLA)

 Taboola's main competitors include Outbrain (NASDAQ:OB), which offers similar content recommendation services, as well as major digital advertising platforms like Google (NASDAQ:GOOGL), Meta (NASDAQ:META), and other native advertising networks such as Nativo and MGID.

-With $1.78 billion in revenue over the past 12 months, Taboola is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.
-On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.
+With $1.02 billion in revenue over the past 12 months, Taboola is a small player in the business services space, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and numerous distribution channels.
+On the bright side, it can grow faster because it has more room to expand.

-As you can see below, Taboola grew its sales at an impressive 9.6% compounded annual growth rate over the last five years.
+As you can see below, Taboola grew its sales at an incredible 21.8% compounded annual growth rate over the last five years.
 This shows it had high demand, a useful starting point for our analysis.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Taboola’s annualized revenue growth of 13.8% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-Taboola Year-On-Year Revenue Growth
+Taboola’s annualized revenue growth of 38.2% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-This quarter, Taboola reported modest year-on-year revenue growth of 3.3% but beat Wall Street’s estimates by 2.5%.
-Company management is currently guiding for a 4.6% year-on-year increase in sales next quarter.
+This quarter, Taboola reported magnificent year-on-year revenue growth of 147%, and its $522.3 million of revenue beat Wall Street’s estimates by 153%.
+Company management is currently guiding for a 199% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to decline by 61.1% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to decline by 27.8% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

-This quarter, Taboola generated an adjusted operating profit margin of 2.2%, up 2.6 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q4, Taboola generated an operating margin profit margin of 8.4%, down 14 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share

-In Q1, Taboola reported EPS at $0.08, up from $0.01 in the same quarter last year.
+In Q4, Taboola reported EPS of $0.17, up from $0.10 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.
+Over the next 12 months, Wall Street expects Taboola’s full-year EPS of $0.14 to shrink by 24.2%.

 8. Cash Is King

-Taboola’s free cash flow clocked in at $36.07 million in Q1, equivalent to a 8.4% margin.
-This result was good as its margin was 2 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends carry greater meaning.
+Taboola’s free cash flow clocked in at $46.93 million in Q4, equivalent to a 9% margin.
+The company’s cash profitability regressed as it was 15.6 percentage points lower than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends are more important.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Taboola’s ROIC has decreased significantly over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Over the last few years, Taboola’s ROIC has increased.
+This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.

 10. Balance Sheet Assessment